jermbo/colostle-companion/docs/MVP.md

 **Acceptance Criteria:**

-- [x] Create a responsive container component
+- [x] Create a responsive container component using Tailwind
-- [x] Implement a grid system for layout
+- [x] Implement a grid system using Tailwind's grid utilities
-- [x] Create header and footer components
+- [x] Create header and footer components using ShadCN/UI
-- [x] Implement collapsible sidebar navigation for desktop
+- [x] Implement collapsible sidebar navigation using ShadCN/UI
-- [x] Ensure all components adapt to different screen sizes
+- [x] Ensure all components adapt to different screen sizes using Tailwind's responsive utilities

 **Dependencies:**